-- To be Clear of the Tracks or Clearing of the Tracks means that all workers, equipment and material are in a location 5 metres (15 feet) from the track, which will allow the safe operation of trains. - .2 To be Clear of the Track shall be defined as: - All work has been stopped. - All workers are made aware of the approaching train and route to .2 be followed. - .3 All workers, equipment and material have been positioned beyond the clearance limits or at any other location deemed safe by CN.
-(Generally at least 5 metres (15 feet) from the nearest rail of the track on which the train is to pass with additional allowances for curvature and super elevation). - All off-track equipment by special approval less than 5 metres (15 feet) of the nearest rail has stopped working and operators have left their equipment. - .5 All off-track equipment more than 5 metres (15 feet) from the nearest rail has stopped working.
-Operators may remain in their cabs unless directed otherwise by the Contractor's Responsible Person. - All on-track equipment has been moved in the siding or other track as per the Protecting Foreman's instructions.
-Operators will leave their equipment unless directed otherwise by the Contractor's Responsible Person. - .7 Booms, cranes, or other similar equipment have been immobilized. - Provided there is no possible way for the worker to become unintentionally foul of a passing train, and at the discretion of the CN Supervisor, workers may continue working.
+- To be "Clear of the Tracks" or "Clearing of the Tracks" means that all workers, equipment and material are in a location 5 metres (15 feet) from the track, which will allow the safe operation of trains. - .2 To be "Clear of the Track" shall be defined as: - .1 All work has been stopped. - .2 All workers are made aware of the approaching train and route to be followed. - .3 All workers, equipment and material have been positioned beyond the clearance limits or at any other location deemed safe by CN.
+(Generally at least 5 metres (15 feet) from the nearest rail of the track on which the train is to pass with additional allowances for curvature and super elevation). - All off-track equipment by special approval less than 5 metres (15 feet) of the nearest rail has stopped working and operators have left their equipment. - All off-track equipment more than 5 metres (15 feet) from the nearest rail has stopped working.
+Operators may remain in their cabs unless directed otherwise by the Contractor's Responsible Person.